noegroup/bgflow/api_whitepaper.md

         weights=weights
     )
     for total_loss, losses in train_iter:
-        if report is not None:
+        if reporter is not None:
             reporter.report(total_loss, losses)
 ```